-Alexandra Jayne is a 22 year old singer songwriter from the West Midlands who recently supported James Blunt's 'Moon Landing' tour at the NIA in Birmingham.
+Alexandra Jayne is a singer songwriter from the West Midlands who recently supported James Blunt's 'Moon Landing' tour at the NIA in Birmingham.
 See footage of her at the NIA via BBC Midlands Today.

 Two of her songs have been BBC Radio Shropshire's Song of the Month, firstly 'Who I've Become' and most recently her cover of Wizzard's 'I Wish It Could Be Christmas Everyday.'
 Last year, whilst based in Liverpool she won the Liverpool Acoustic Songwriting Challenge with her song '1969'.